ClusterKeycloakInstance

 secretRef:

-name: keycloak-admin-credentials
+name: keycloak-operator-client

 namespace: keycloak-system